GodotSteam/GodotSteam/docs/functions/http.md

 ## releaseCookieContainer

 !!! function "releaseCookieContainer()"
 	Releases a cookie container, freeing the memory allocated within Steam.
-You _must_ call this when you are done using each [HTTPCookieContainerHandle](/functions/http/#httpcookiecontainerhandle) that you obtained via [createCookieContainer](/functions/http/#createcookiecontainer)!
+You _must_ call this when you are done using each HTTP cookie container handle that you obtained via [createCookieContainer](/functions/http/#createcookiecontainer)!

 	**Returns:** bool